Looking back, around and ahead

 I originally wanted to be an architect, and I would’ve liked that a lot, especially after I discovered Christopher Alexander.
 More on that later.
 I couldn’t get in anywhere, so I went to Miami and got a degree in Systems Analysis.
 Most of the work was on mainframes, and I never completed a project.
 Once I got out of school, I started working on PCs.

-My first job was in London, this investment manager was starting a new company for a bank-I helped set up a LAN, their customer database, the accounting system, and pretty much everything else that was computer related.
+My first job was in London, this investment manager from Lazard Brothers was starting a new company for a bank-I helped set up a LAN, their customer database, the accounting system, and pretty much everything else that was computer related.
 I also did charting and financial analysis.
 I did the same thing in Grand Cayman for the parent, and wrote more software, set up a bigger LAN and databases, and supported more people.
 All the programming was in Turbo Pascal and Btrieve.
 I ended up running a $40M venture capital fund-doing the books, transferring money around, preparing financial statements, etc.

 It only took me a month to find another job working for a tiny consulting firm in Long Beach.
 I jumped all over SoCal, writing Paradox programs, doing LANs and support and training and Word macros.
 I got fired from that job after three years because I was too friendly with a few of the clients and made too many mistakes.

 I like doing graphic design and artwork more than programming, though lately Java and Eclipse have changed my mind some.
 I was involved in usability and layout at Quest, as well as more mundane graphic artwork stuff.
 I’m passionate about usability, and user orientation, and interaction design.
 Computers are pretty much ubiquitous, and it’s crucial that they be easy to use.
+Mobile has raised an entire new paradigm for user interaction and computer usage, and it’s crucial to get it right-the grocery messaging designs really brought that to me.
+Cloud changes things on the back-end a lot too, and the whole node.js thing.

 Postscript-A summary and…what’s next?

 Well, that’s it, you got to the end!
 I hope this gives a better understanding of who I am.
 It necessarily has to be more of a summary, if only for space and time constraints.
-As I said 25, no, 35 years ago, I wish I had room for everything.
+As I said 25, no, 40 years ago, I wish I had room for everything.
 I don’t, so a sketch is given instead.
-This one is more detailed than that one was, if only because I’m older, have more to say and don’t have the limitations of the printed page (or Mabian editors!).
+This one is much more detailed than that one was, if only because I’m older, more articulate, have more to say and don’t have the limitations of the printed page (or Mabian editors!).

 As usual, the future is indeterminate.
 I have kids, so unless something catastrophic or miraculous happens, I’ll be working and playing gamelan, the kids will be going to school, we’ll be involved in church activities, I may or may not be writing or playing the stuff I have in my head.
+Hopefully I’ll be exercising and doing t’ai chi.

 In any case, thanks for getting this far.
 I enjoy doing these things, but never know how they’re received.
 Drop me a line if you like.
+Have a good life!